marcellfischbach/CryoStorm/README.md

-# CrimsonEdge
+# CryoStorm

-**CrimsonEdge** is game engine that currently focuses mostly on rending and physics simulation.
+**CryoStorm** is game engine that currently focuses mostly on rending and physics simulation.

 All implementations are written by a single developer, so development is quite slow but steadily ongoing.
 So bear with me if the project is not state of the art.